Azure/slm-innovator-lab/README.md

 ## New content (25-Oct-2024)
 🔥 LLMOps with Promptflow Python SDK<br>
 In this hands-on, you will learn how to create a new flow, define the chat flow structure, and integrate the fine-tuned model endpoint using Python SDK.
 You will also learn how to compare and evaluate the model's performance using the flows.
-This is in addition to the hands-on that was previously available based on the Azure AI Studio UI.
+This is in addition to the hands-on that was previously available based on the Azure AI Foundry UI.
 <br>
 <a href="https://github.com/Azure/slm-innovator-lab/blob/main/3_llmops-aistudio/3_2_prototyping/promptflow_with_code.ipynb">Go to notebook</a>
 <br><br>